Rodvak/splor/README.md

 # RANDOMRE

 This project allows the user to generate a random recipe with instructions and servings.
-[Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

-### `npm start`
+### Features

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.